Nick Franglen

-Nick Franglen (born 1965 in Westminster, London) is a British musician, record producer and installation artist.
+Nick Franglen (born 1965) is a British musician, record producer and installation artist.
 He is best known as a founding member of the electronic music duo Lemon Jelly.

 Music composition and production

 A classically trained musician and multi-instrumentalist, during the 1990s Franglen played keyboards, electronic instruments and drum programming on studio recordings with Björk, Primal Scream, Hole, Pulp and Blur, amongst others.
 As well as co-writing all of Lemon Jelly's music, he produced their first self-released recordings in 1997, and went on to produce all three Lemon Jelly albums released on XL Recordings.
 He also has produced records for other musicians, including John Cale, Badly Drawn Boy, Mark Fry and Colin MacIntyre.
 He has remixed tracks for Coldcut and Mark Mothersbaugh of Devo.

 Franglen has composed extensively for film and television, including the music for the BBC series Restoration, and the BAFTA nominated animated film Soho Square.
 In 2007, he collaborated with his Lemon Jelly partner Fred Deakin to compose the music for Inventions of the Abstract, an hour-long film of abstract dynamic graphics.
 Franglen and Deakin performed this music live at the London Imax cinema in London as part of the 2007 Optronica Festival.